tjworks/tapdata-docs-en/docs/pipeline-tutorial/mysql-to-clickhouse.md

    * **Number of Writes Per Batch**: This is the number of entries written per batch during full synchronization.
    * **Maximum Wait Time for Each Batch Write**: Evaluate based on the performance of the destination database and network latency.
 Set the maximum wait time, measured in milliseconds.

 7. Click on the **Save** or **Start** to finalize the creation.
-To ensure the task runs smoothly, Tapdata Cloud conducts a pre-check based on the node configuration and characteristics of the data source, simultaneously logging relevant information.
+To ensure the task runs smoothly, Tapdata conducts a pre-check based on the node configuration and characteristics of the data source, simultaneously logging relevant information.

    Upon successful start, you'll be automatically redirected to the **Task Monitoring** page.
 Here, you can view details like the task's QPS (Queries Per Second), latency, and various task-related events.